NEET Dropper Study Plan & Strategy: An Ultimate Guide for Repeaters

 NEET Preparation Tips for Droppers

-Before studying a single chapter, enrolling in any coaching, or thinking about any preparation strategy, analyse what went wrong the last time.
+Before studying a single chapter, enrolling in any coaching, or building any NEET Study Plan, analyse what went wrong the last time.
 Do a proper mistake audit.

 If you do this and make a note of everything, you will notice that most of your mistakes are from 4-5 chapters only, and not from the entire syllabus.
 That becomes your target area for this year, and the note works as a personal preparation guide for the NEET drop year.